Satyam2016/Whiteboard-Canvas-Application/README.md

 Designed and built a real-time AI-powered collaborative whiteboard using React, Firebase, Rough.js, and WebRTC for a seamless multi-user experience.
 The whiteboard features:

 #
+## Key Features

-## Real-time Drawing & Collaboration – Multiple users can draw and edit in sync using Firebase Firestore’s real-time updates.
+- Real-time Drawing & Collaboration – Multiple users can draw and edit in sync using Firebase Firestore’s real-time updates.

 -  Advanced Drawing Tools – Supports freehand, shapes (rectangles, circles, lines), stroke styles, and colors powered by Rough.js.